 Why does Tennessee Need to improve?

 Despite recent progress, our state and our communities still compare poorly to others.
-The Centers for Disease Control and Prevention (CDC) reports 106,699 people died from drug overdoses in 2021, a 14% increase over 2020.
-Of those deaths, more than 75% involved opioids, and two-thirds involved synthetic opioids such as fentanyl and methamphetamine.
+The Centers for Disease Control and Prevention (CDC) reports 107,941 people died from drug overdoses in 2022, a 15% increase over 2020.
+Of those deaths, more than 75% involved opioids, and nine-tenths involved synthetic opioids such as fentanyl and methamphetamine.

 In 2023, 3,985 people in Tennessee died from an overdose – more than motor vehicle accidents and homicides combined.
 75% of the overdose deaths in 2023 involved opioids; of those, 645 deaths were attributed to prescription opioid painkillers, while the remainder (88%) involved illicit drugs such as fentanyl and methamphetamine.

-Over two-thirds (71.7%) of all overdose deaths in 2021 involved fentanyl, a 35.7% increase from 2020.
-Overdoses involving fentanyl (mixed with illicit drugs such as heroin, cocaine and methamphetamine) surpassed the number of overdoses involving prescription opioid pain relievers by over four times.
+Over two-thirds (73.1%) of all overdose deaths in 2022 involved fentanyl, a 2.3% increase from 2021.
+Overdoses involving fentanyl (mixed with illicit drugs such as heroin, cocaine and methamphetamine) surpassed the number of overdoses involving prescription opioid pain relievers by over five times.

-In 2020, there were 25,796 discharges from Tennessee’s emergency departments and hospitals for treatment of non-fatal overdoses, more than 8 times the 3,043 opioid-related fatal overdoses in the state.
-According to data published by the Tennessee Department of Health, hospitals reported treating 8,449 non-fatal overdoses in 2022, and another 5,013 between January 1 and August 31, 2023.
+In 2022, there were 26,211 discharges from Tennessee’s emergency departments and hospitals for treatment of non-fatal overdoses, more than 6 times the 3,826 opioid-related fatal overdoses in the state.
+According to data published by the Tennessee Department of Health, hospitals reported treating 7,518 non-fatal overdoses in 2023.

 Despite the increasing evidence that buprenorphine is effective in helping to prevent subsequent overdoses, data shows that only one in ten individuals treated for a non-fatal overdose have a buprenorphine prescription filled within one year following the overdose.

-In most of the 254 reported cases (57.9%) of NAS as of July 2021, at least one of the substances was prescribed to the mother by a health care provider.
-The highest rates of NAS occurred in Sullivan and Knox counties.
+In most of the 499 reported cases (68.0%) of NAS for 2021, at least one of the substances was prescribed to the mother by a health care provider.
+The highest rates of NAS occurred in Sullivan, Hawkins, and Grainger counties.

 Reporting on overdoses in America